 Rationale CEO Shamini Rajarethnam is heavily involved in the People and Culture aspect of the organisation, and is passionate about creating a strong organisational culture with successful leaders.
 The skills developed during her masters at Melbourne Business School have been essential as she guides the business through an innovative growth phase.

 Shamini was working in the retail sector during her undergraduate studies when she realised that, while able to identify barriers to growth, she did not have the knowledge to provide solutions.
-Looking to add tools to her kit, Shamini enrolled in the Master of Commerce at Melbourne Business School.
+Looking to add tools to her kit, Shamini enrolled in the Master of Commerce (Marketing) at Melbourne Business School.
 The course work, covering the four pillars of the people management, marketing, supply chain and finance, prepared her for her management role as CEO of Rationale.

 Learning to work collaboratively within a team while balancing her own work was an important aspect that allowed Shamini’s continued development.
 Melbourne Business School programs attract applicants from a range of undergraduate studies.
 This diversity is a learning opportunity with so many different personalities and skill sets to manage.